Kaanhehe/excel-distance-calc/README.md

 ## Contact
-If you want to contact me you can reach me at kaanhehe@users.noreply.github.com
+If you want to contact me you can reach me at kaanhehe@users.noreply.github.com # idk if it works Or if you have a problem just open a issue here on github.

 ## License
-This project uses the following license: [LICENSE](LICENSE).
+This project uses the following license: [LICENSE](LICENSE). -> MIT License